sergisiso/doping/README.rst

 .. developersguide-begin-marker-do-not-remove

-Additionally to the dependencies mentioned on the User's Guide, developers can install: pytest, pytest-cov, pycodestyle, Sphinx and sphinx_rtd_theme, this will allow to run the unit-tests and to build the documentation:
+In addition to the dependencies mentioned on the User's Guide, developers can install: pytest, pytest-cov, pycodestyle, Sphinx and sphinx_rtd_theme, this will allow to run the unit-tests and to build the documentation: